 Magic is often the centerpiece of their stories, giving this team something unique to fight, and with several ties to Arthurian legend, there's existing pop culture knowledge to use as a building block when introducing them.
 It can be high fantasy with a British sensibility, and can help bring the mystical into the X-Men movie universe the same way Starjammers can help with the science fiction aspect.
 Captain Britain and MI-13 has the unique position to be a great many things to a movie universe, and Fox could use all of them.

 And of course, they could always revert back to the Excalibur branding if they want to be more tied to the X-Men movies.

-CABLE11 of 12Yes, there's already an X-Force movie on its way and if Ryan Reynolds has his way this character will appear in the Deadpool sequel, but hear us out.
+CABLE11 of 12Yes, there's already an X-Force movie on its way and Cable is scheduled to appear in the Deadpool sequel, but hear us out.

 Cable is a team leader and a partner for Deadpool, but he's more than that as well.

 Cable, being a time traveler (something that Days of Future Past opened up to us nicely), comes back from the future - he's a cross between super soldier Captain America and the Terminator, with the urgency of knowledge of a world gone wrong.
 While trying to prevent a man he knows only as "Sinister" from bringing about the mutant Apocalypse (capital A, natch), he matches wits, soldiering, and super powers in a race against time.
 The big finale sees him finding two mutants in Sinister's hidden laboratory, Cyclops, and someone who looks exactly like Jean Grey.
 "Mom, Dad, let's get you out of here" instantly establishes just who Cable is, and makes him a new linchpin for the X-Men films, the way Wolverine has been for the last decade and a half.
 The X-Men franchise has already set up both Mr. Sinister and Apocalypse, so the pieces are in place.